Denismwangi01/Learning-Python/README.md

 The user repeatedly guesses the number until they guess correctly.
 This project uses a while loop to keep the game running until the correct number is guessed.

-## How It Works

-- The program generates a random number using Python's random.randint function.

-- It prompts the user to guess the number.

-- The program compares the user's guess with the random number:

-- If the guess is correct, it displays a success message and exits the loop.

-- If the guess is incorrect, it prompts the user to try again.

 `loops.py`

 Feel free to check out my code and leave feedback if you’d like! 😊